Dulon18/Node-JS-Tutorial/README.md

   # Features of Node.js:

 Asynchronous and Event Driven − All APIs of the Node.js library are asynchronous, that is, non-blocking.
-It essentially means a Node.js based server never waits for an API to return data.
+It essentially means a Node.js-based server never waits for an API to return data.
 The server moves to the next API after calling it and a notification mechanism of Events of Node.js helps the server to get a response from the previous API call.

 Very Fast − Being built on Google Chrome's V8 JavaScript Engine, the Node.js library is very fast in code execution.

 Single-Threaded but Highly Scalable − Node.js uses a single-threaded model with event looping.
 The event mechanism helps the server to respond in a non-blocking way and makes the server highly scalable as opposed to traditional servers which create limited threads to handle requests.
 Node.js uses a single-threaded program and the same program can provide service to a much larger number of requests than traditional servers like Apache HTTP Server.

 No Buffering − Node.js applications never buffer any data.
 These applications simply output the data in chunks.
 Asynchronous and Event-Driven: The Node.js library’s APIs are all asynchronous (non-blocking) in nature.
 A server built with Node.JS never waits for data from an API. from an API.
 After accessing an API, the server moves on to the next one.
-In order to receive and track responses to previous API requests, it uses a notification mechanism called Events.
+To receive and track responses to previous API requests, it uses a notification mechanism called Events.

 <p align='center'>